Barrack Park |

 (1715 - 1745), St. Peter's

 The Port Toulouse settlement was established by the French in 1713, located east of Fort St. Pierre.
 A small six-gun fort was built on the shore in 1715.
 A larger fort was built in 1734.
 Both the settlement and the fort were destroyed by the British in 1745.
-The settlement was re-occupied by the French in 1748 until 1758, but the fort was not rebuilt.
+The settlement was re-occupied by the French in 1748 until 1758.
+The village was stockaded, but the fort itself was not rebuilt.

 (Battery Provincial Park)

 (1793 - 1798), St. Peter's

 Located on the summit of Mount Granville.
 A square redoubt with 15 embrasures, although only eight or nine guns (2-pounders) were ever emplaced.
 It was built to divert French attacks away from Sydney, protect the local fisheries, and intimidate the recently returned Acadian population on Isle Madame.